-If you are concerned that you may already be experiencing symptoms of an allergy to laboratory animals, contact the Occupational & Preventive Health Unit (O&PH) to arrange an appointment with the O&PH Nurse.
+If you are concerned that you may already be experiencing symptoms of an allergy to laboratory animals, contact OPH to arrange an appointment with the OPH Nurse.
 Some of these symptoms include:

-Upper Respiratory Lower Respiratory Skin Reactions Anaphylaxis Tract Tract • Itchy, runny nose Wheezing Itching Throat tightness Watery eyes Chest tightness Hives Itchy mouth/throat Sneezing] Airway mucus Rash Dizziness Swelling Coughing Nausea Shortness of breath Vomitting Difficulty Loss of breathing consciousness
+Upper Respiratory Tract Lower Respiratory Tract Skin Reactions Anaphylaxis Itchy, runny noseWatery eyesSneezing Wheezing Chest tightness Airway mucus Coughing Shortness of breath Difficulty breathing ItchingHivesRashSwelling Throat tightness Itchy mouth/throat Dizziness Nausea Vomitting Loss of consciousness

 During your appointment, the OPH Nurse will review your health and work history and perform a targeted assessment.
-Based upon the clinical findings, additional evaluation may be performed by the OPH Physician, a specialist in Occupational Medicine.
+Based upon the clinical findings, additional evaluation may be performed by the OPH Physician.
 With early identification and appropriate interventions, it is possible to reduce negative health impacts, such as the development of severe allergic reactions, including asthma.